ErkanSensei/react-ducks-complete/README.md

 - [ ] Discuss CSS vs pre-processors vs import method from PMT team
 - [ ] SSR vs CSR
 - [ ] Discuss ducks vs re-ducks and when to use
+- [ ] Discuss when to nest folders for containers